-13 - CYBER CAPABILITIES
+14 - CYBER CAPABILITIES

 Multiple countries possess cyber capabilities that could be used against space systems; however, actual evidence of cyber attacks in the public domain is limited.
-The United States, Russia, China, North Korea, and Iran have all demonstrated the ability and willingness to engage in offensive cyber attacks against non-space targets.
+The United States, Russia, China, North Korea, Israel and Iran have all demonstrated the ability and willingness to engage in offensive cyber attacks against non-space targets.
 Additionally, a growing number of non-state actors are actively probing commercial satellite systems and discovering cyber vulnerabilities that are similar to those found in non-space systems.
 This indicates that manufacturers and developers of space systems may not yet have reached the same level of cyber hardness as other sectors.
-But to date, there have only been a few publicly-disclosed cyber attacks directly targeting space systems.
+But to date, there have only been a few publicly-disclosed cyber attacks directly targeting space systems and nearly all have gone after the end user segment and not satellites themselves.
 The largest was a cyber attack by Russia against the user segment of Viasat's commercial satellite broadband service in Europe, which coincided with the first day Russian forces entered Ukraine in February 2022.